Bipedal Tomy Robo-Q robot has a state-approved amount of love to offer

 This tiny Tomy Robo-Q may be our world's smallest and most affordable bipedal robot, but that doesn't mean it does pack a lot of love: the Robo-Q scores a whopping eighteen puppies

 Available in only allied source countries for the moment, the remote-controlled joybot can also use on-board sensors to detect obstacles.
 It will

-W35 Pegasus Rebates.
+35 Pegasus Rebates.